 |the Hopewell Rocks, taken from Canadian Roadstories|

 Priya Sharma's story "The Anatomist's Mnemonic" about a man who has an obsession with hands, starts out fine, but to be really blunt, I figured out what was going to happen well before I got to the ending.
 I don't like when this happens.
 Meh.
 I also didn't particularly love Steve Rasnic Tem's contribution, "The Monster Makers," about a "special" family where the kids learn more than they should from their grandfather.
 And while I have an on-again/off-again relationship with Kim Newman's work, his "The Only Ending We Have," featuring a Janet Leigh stand in for "Psycho" who gets entangled with a real-life mother-son combo, just didn't do it for me.
 Three not so hots in a row didn't bother me though...the next story picked up the weird thread quite nicely: Derek Künksken's story, "The Dog's Paw" about a new guy in the diplomatic service in Africa learning how things work and how to get along there is beyond eerie.
-Sadly, not so the case with "Fine in the Fire," by Lee Thomas, where a young boy is left in the dark about his older brother's predilections until he stumbles in on a family secret.
-It brought back shades of A Clockwork Orange.
-I wasn't overly keen on Jane Jakeman's "Majorlena," either, about an army Major who shows up out of nowhere in Iraq and leaves the same way.
+"Fine in the Fire," by Lee Thomas, is a rather poignant and ultimately sad story, in which a young boy is left in the dark about his older brother's predilections until he stumbles in on a family secret.
+Oh my gosh -- the terrible implications left me very unsettled.
+Moving on, I wasn't overly keen on Jane Jakeman's "Majorlena," either, about an army Major who shows up out of nowhere in Iraq and leaves the same way.
 "The Withering" by Tim Casson is much better fare.
 Set in 1891, a reporter named Cresswell teams up with a Miss Appleby in Wales to try to save a poor young man named Tobias from the gallows.
 He is accused of murdering the woman he loved; it is a relationship Dad wasn't happy about because of the class difference.
 Let's just say Miss Appleby has a very unique talent for getting to the truth.
 Aside from the satisfying eeriness of this tale, the author keeps it nicely grounded in time and place.
 In Neil Gaiman's very short piece, "Down to a Sunless Sea," a mother learns the fate of her son who ran away from home to be a sailor at the age of 12.
 Short, but truly horrific.